Veteran's Court Program

 • Phase advancement

-• Recognition certificate at graduation
+• Recognition certificate and token at a graduation ceremony

 • Abstinence from illegal drugs and alcohol